1. Advice, Tips. How GPS can be used at Red Bull Romaniacs competitors?

 If track banners are missing or visibility is low

 Riders can use the GPS as navigation tool to stay on track.
 In case you are confused about which track to take, or the marks are missing, viewing the GPS display provides you with which direction to take.

 Know the track in advance

 A GPS device can help you drive more intuitively because it shows you in advance which way the track goes, will shows in advance a corner coming, or that you can maintain a higher speed because you can see a long straight line track on the GPS.

 In case of problems, know where help is located

 Also we use GPS devices for safety (see Waypoints) - in case of problems, you can see where our rescue point vehicles are located beside the course.

 If you go a wrong way, you can still find the right track

 If you miss a turn or leave the racing track you will not see any more marks on the display.
 The safest way to find the track again is to return to the point where you left the course track.

 Now that you know how it works, practice how to create a WAYPOINT.

-Rescue operations are possible! and faster if we know your exact position.
+Rescue operations are possible! if we know your exact position.

 You WILL be asked when they hand-in their GPS at registration to demonstrate how to make a Waypoint and how to read it and describe it over the phone to a member of the Red Bull Romaniacs rescue team.

 3. How does GPS navigation help?

 GPS Navigation – How do I use it?

 GPS Navigation helps you know where you came from, where you are going and gives a direction line to follow to get there.

 The GPS Team will upload each night the next days race track on your GPS device(s).
 Before the start, you will need to turn it on and get a GPS signal.